UtahEFD/QES-Public/README.md

 Then can run make the same as normal and it should work.
 Note that notchpeak may not have boost libraries that can be loaded in with module load.

+Note that the first of the cmake commands seems to be more stable right now.